Olde English Southdown Sheep at Dolwen Stud

 These short statured Babydoll Sheep have become sought after by organic wineries for grazing the grass and weeds beneath the vines because they are too short to reach most of the grapes.
 There is also a strong demand for these heritage Southdown sheep from hobby farmers.
 They seem to thrive even through the the harsh Australian Summer and it used to be said that you could keep three Southdowns for every Merino Sheep.
 They are easy on fences and their wool is good for spinning and produces soft and durable fabrics.
 The ewes often produce twins and their lambs mature quickly whilst their marbled meat is famed for providing the best Sunday roast.
 The Babydoll Sheep have cute smiling faces but it is their calm temperament and distinctive individual characteristics which make them so adorable.

-You are welcome to call and have a chat with Nigel or to visit us at Dolwen Stud as we are keen to promote the breed and do all we can to preserve the genetics of the traditional Southdown in Australia.
+You are welcome to call and have a chat with Nigel or to visit us at Dolwen Stud as we are keen to promote the breed and do all we can to preserve the genetics of the traditional Southdown in Victoria, Australia.